 From an early start we drive to the helicopter base for today’s heli-hike.
 Across the Matukituki Valley at 1500m is a series of small mountain lakes with great reflections and views of Mt Aspiring.
-After a time to take in the spectacular views we head up through the tussocklands to the ridgeline and then make our way across to the summit of the Buchanan peaks at 2004m.
-Around us the views are amazing as we look into neighbouring valleys and the headwaters of Lake Wanaka.
-Slowly returning to our welcoming tarns we have time to swim and relax and enjoy a late snack before its time to rejoin our helicopter for the short flight back to base and a drive across to Queenstown and your accommodation of choice.
+After a time to take in the spectacular views we hike through the tussocklands to other vantage points.
+Around us the vistas are amazing as we look into neighbouring valleys and the headwaters of Lake Wanaka.
+Returning to the welcoming tarns there may be time to swim and relax before rejoining our helicopter for the short flight back to base.
+On landing we drive to Queenstown and deliver you to your accommodation of choice.

 Per Person, Twin Share